woossi0/suite/docs/usermanual/source/installation/ubuntu/install.rst

 Do not use these instructions if upgrading from a previous **major version** of OpenGeo Suite (for example: from **3.x** to **4.y**).
 Instead, see the :ref:`Upgrade <installation.ubuntu.upgrade>` section.

+.. note:: QGIS, while part of OpenGeo Suite, is not currently bundled as a package by Boundless.
+To use QGIS with an Ubuntu system, please see the `QGIS community installation instructions <https://www.qgis.org/en/site/forusers/download.html>`_.

 System requirements
 -------------------